 Post-release optimization practices

-After a product is delivered to a real-world environment, quick statistics and feedback gathering are very important, so everything planned during the development stages can be matched against a real-world environment where significant access to real users is available.
+Once a product is in a real-world environment, expeditious statistics and feedback gathering are very important, so everything planned during the development stages can be matched against a real-world situation where significant access to real users is available.

-If pre-release optimizations actions are taken and the product or some parts of it are improved and defined to be satisfying, the real-world environment provides fast and extensive knowledge about how the users use the product.
-Misalignments between the prognosis and the real usage may be identified.
+If pre-release optimization actions take place and the product or some parts of it are improved and defined as satisfying, the real-world environment provides fast, and extensive knowledge about the way users use the product.
+Misalignments between the prognosis and the real usage may get identified.

-The Business Value-Oriented Product Management (BVOPDM) office may plan and execute post-release optimizations if the noted misalignments are evaluated as harmful for the product, users, organization, other third parties, or the profit.
+The Business Value-Oriented Product Management (BVOPDM) office may plan and execute post-release optimizations if the noted misalignments get evaluated as harmful for the product, the users, the organization, the profits, or for other third parties.

 Typical post-release optimizations may be implemented based on the following major reasons:

-- User tasks and needs defined and validated before the product release does not provide a satisfying outcome.
+- User tasks and needs defined and validated before the product release don’t provide a satisfying outcome.